PD-1 and PD-L1 inhibitors: Experimental

+Combinational therapy

+Combination with type I Interferons

+PD-1/PD-L1 blockade therapy is not effective for all patients, as some may exhibit resistance.
+To overcome resistance, a strategy involving the combination of PD-1/PD-L1 inhibitors with type I interferons has emerged.
+The combination of PD-1/PD-L1 inhibitors and type I interferons has shown promise in preclinical and clinical studies (phases I and II).
+This combination therapy leads to increased infiltration and activation of T cells within tumors, the generation of memory T cells, and improved overall survival in both animal models and patients.
+Notably, this approach has demonstrated efficacy in melanoma and renal carcinoma patients.

 Adverse effects

 Immunotherapies as a group have off-target effects and toxicities common to them.
 Some of these include interstitial pneumonitis, colitis, hepatitis, thyroiditis, skin reactions, low levels of platelets and white blood cells, inflammation of the brain or spinal cord, neuromuscular adverse events including myositis, Guillain-Barré syndrome, myasthenia gravis; myocarditis and cardiac insufficiency, acute adrenal insufficiency, and nephritis.
 The most common kidney related changes are acute interstitial nephritis, followed by glomerular diseases and then tubular damage.
 The detailed mechanism of these adverse effects are not fully elucidated; however, they are clearly different from known autoimmune diseases.
 Immune-mediated adverse reactions are usually attributed to generalised dysregulation of T cells or development of autoantibodies, although memory T cell responses against occult viral infections might also play a role in some patients with advanced melanoma following combined PD-1/CTLA-4 blockade.

 When compared with standard chemotherapeutic agents, PD-1/PD-L1 inhibitors had a lower reported incidence of fatigue, sensory neuropathy, diarrhea, bone marrow suppression, loss of appetite, nausea, and constipation.